 What are the different types of Whisky?

 Single Malts, Blends and Grain.

-Are there any similarities with Whisky and Wine?
+Are there any similarities between Whisky and Wine?

 Not really!
-A lot of casks that have held wine in a previous life are often used in the maturing process of Single Malt whiskies, this is probably one of the only links between the two.
+Many casks that have held wine in a previous life are commonly used in the maturing process of Single Malt whiskies; this is probably one of the only links between the two.